arzutr/MuPLSQL/DB/ReadMe.txt

 Table information is added as pdf document.
-Would please read before run.
+Would please read this document before run scripts.